SNARL1/hydromantes-note/README.md

-This repository contains files related to a natural history note we are writing to describe our novel observations of Mount Lyell Salamanders (*Hydromantes platycephalus*) utilizing lake habitats
+This repository contains files related to a natural history note describing novel observations of the Mount Lyell Salamander (*Hydromantes platycephalus*) utilizing lake habitats